 - ProCollect must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 - ProCollect cannot threaten to have you arrested or imprisoned over unpaid debts.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell ProCollect it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.